onurqnel/MachineLearning/README.md

 - **Notes**: Contains information about various car models, their performance metrics, and specifications.

 ### Bike Sharing Data
-- **Source**: Data on bike-sharing systems, including user demand and environmental factors.
+- **Notes**: Data on bike-sharing systems, including user demand and environmental factors.

 ### Boston Data
 - **Notes**: Housing data for Boston, often used for regression analysis and modeling.

 ### Brain Cancer Data
-- **Source**: Clinical data related to brain cancer treatment outcomes.
+- **Notes**: Clinical data related to brain cancer treatment outcomes.

 ### Caravan Data
-- **References**: Includes information on caravan insurance policies for modeling purchase likelihood.
+- **Notes**: Includes information on caravan insurance policies for modeling purchase likelihood.

 ### Sales of Child Car Seats
 - **Notes**: Data on car seat sales, used for classification and regression tasks.

 ### U.S. News and World Report’s College Data
-- **Source**: Data on colleges and universities, including rankings and statistics.
+- **Notes**: Data on colleges and universities, including rankings and statistics.

 ### Credit Card Balance Data
-- **Source**: Information on customer credit card balances and associated attributes.
+- **Notes**: Information on customer credit card balances and associated attributes.

 ### Credit Card Default Data
 - **Notes**: Data on credit card holders, used for default prediction modeling.